-In addition to 3GPP, also other standards such as the enhanced version of the second generation of Digital Video Broadcasting standard for satellites (DVB-S2X) is still very relevant for HTS satellites [75], [76].
-It is forming the basis for digital satellite transmission across the globe.
+In addition to 3GPP, other standards - such as the enhanced version of the second generation of Digital Video Broadcasting standard for satellites (DVB-S2X) - are still very relevant for HTS satellites [76] [77].
+They form the basis for digital satellite transmission around the world.